ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 # "81" |> int_of_string |> float_of_int |> sqrt |> truncate;;
 - : int = 9
 ```
-This is just like an Unix shell pipe.
+This is just like a Unix shell pipe.

 ### Anonymous Functions